guest3444307/OneshotGB/README.md

 #2.0.0 demo promises

-Improved Inventory system backend since 8 items was about the limit my mind could handle if the nested if statements i used (i was sort of losing my mind)
+Improved Inventory system backend since 8 items was about the limit my mind could handle if the nested if statements i used (i was sort of losing my mind) color support!
-Experimental color support!

 #2.1.0 demo promises

-Entirety of the Barrens area (big goal but hey! if i never finish it, someone else can since this is a public github page!)
+A Major update which shall feature a rework of the new area's content, like for example

+.
+Trying to get color to work on the Remote control, and removing the color puzzle for the original gameboy (inspiration from World Machine's color blind mode)
+.
+Generally rethinking the game to work better as a game boy game (localizing to game boy instead of just remaking the pc version for gameboy)
+.
+Maybe more!

 # NOTICE: MAIN BRANCH IS NOT GUARANTEED TO WORK, V2OLD IS